 Step # 1 – Researching Low Content Books

 When it comes to researching, there are two types of research for low content books i.e Niche Research and Keyword Research.
 Picking up the main topic or idea for your book is called niche research and You can find niches for your low content books very quickly and easily.
 What we call “Niche” essentially is something related to the group of people having a common interest, profession, problem, or hobby.

-Just think of your potential buyers in terms of who they are, what they do, what relationships they have, what problems they face and what hobbies they are involved in.
-So, based on these basic info about your buyers, you can easily find niches.
+Just think of your potential buyers in terms of who they are, what they do, what relationships they have, what problems they face, and what hobbies they are involved in.
+So, based on this basic info about your buyers, you can easily find niches.

 You may like this video about finding a niche for your low and no content books.